Kernel-Dirichlet/codekritik/README.md

 The metrics used here are themselves not novel, and fall under the umbrella of static analysis code tools.
 That said, higher abstraction constructs like relationships between objects, functions, and polymorphic types deserve further exploration.
 These will be found under `software_metrics/metrics/experimental`

-More sophisticated features will be added in future releases, like object dependency injections, as well as code which will automatically perform dependency inversion and Inversion-of-Control (IoC) for classes
+More sophisticated features will be added in future releases, like object dependency injections, as well as code which will automatically perform dependency inversion and Inversion-of-Control (IoC) for classes.

 ### Interpretation of Metrics

 Despite software metrics being quantifiable and determinsitic, interpretation of the results is non-trivial.
 As a quick example, MI heavily relies on LOC, which artificially reduces the score for more verbose (usually strongly typed) languages even when the algorithm(s) implemented is/are identical.

-Despite known limitations, software metrics provide a way to analyze code objectively and serve as some basis for understanding how complex a code base is, which in turn tells developers and managers the expected cost of refactoring, maintenance, learning curves for new developers etc. Additionally, since all metrics are broken down by file and language, this provides a more granular understanding of the codebase, allowing developers to focus on certain portions more than others.
+Despite known limitations, software metrics provide a way to analyze code objectively and aids in understanding how complex a codebase is, which in turn tells developers and managers the expected cost of refactoring, maintenance, learning curves for new developers etc. Additionally, since all metrics are broken down by file and language, this provides a more granular understanding of the codebase, allowing developers to focus on certain portions more than others.

 ### Use Cases

 1) **Reward function for AI Agents** -> Agents which use some combination of classic RL w/ LLMs can use the software metrics here as a reward function.
 In this setup, an RL episode may include code generation, and through iterative refinement of some policy function, the agent is rewarded for both correct and less complex code.

 2) **GitHub Actions & MR denial/approval** -> When someone submits an MR, it is possible to set up a git diff between the branch of interest and the MR branch and automatically deny an MR if the MR adds too much complexity to the codebase.
 In conjunction with established best practices, this can significantly improve long term maintainability of large scale projects.
-A simple GitHub action for CI can be setup to enforce this policy
+A simple GitHub action for CI can be setup to enforce this policy.

 3) **Downstream automated code tooling** -> because CodeKritik provides complexity metrics at the file, language and global level, tools that automatically generate unit tests, code linters, and LLM powered refactoring tools can focus on relevant subsets of the codebase.

 ### Roadmap to 0.3.0

 1) Proper unit tests for all metrics across all languages
-2) When computing metrics for IR, ensure Gimble, not just LLVM is supported
-3) Create GitHub action so this code can be run as part of CI
-4) Include user Git metrics like code churn
+2) Fixing issue with IR and Assembly-level language parsing
+3) Add in MCP support

+### Roadmap to 0.4.0

-5) Dockerization
+1) Dockerization
+2) Creation of GitHub CI action

+### Roadmap to 1.0.0

+1) Unit tests
+2) Issues template
+3) PR template

 ## License

-This software is available under a **dual-license** model:

-1. **GNU Affero General Public License (AGPL) v3**:
-   - This software is open-source and licensed under the AGPL v3.
+Codekritik is now permanently under the MIT license.
-   - You are free to use, modify, and distribute the software in open-source and non-commercial projects, provided that any modifications are also distributed under the AGPL license and made available to the public.

-   For more details, see the [LICENSE](./LICENSE) file.

-2. **Commercial License**:
-   - If you intend to use this software in a **commercial application** or as part of a proprietary product, you must obtain a commercial license.
-   - The commercial license allows you to use the software without the obligation to release your modifications under the AGPL.

-   To inquire about commercial licensing, please contact:

-   - **Email**: elliottdev93@gmail.com
-   - **Website**: TBD

-By using this software for commercial purposes without a commercial license, you are in violation of the terms of this repository.